Skip to contents

 Direction of steepest slope: atan2(dzdy, dzdx)

-For irregular data, gradient variables are NA (computed per-face by geom).
+For irregular data, gradient variables are NA.

 Grid detection